bobbyiliev/materialize-dbt-action/README.md

         MZ_PASS: ${{ secrets.MZ_PASS }}
         MZ_USER: ${{ secrets.MZ_USER }}
         MZ_HOST: ${{ secrets.MZ_HOST }}
-        MZ_PORT: 6875
         MZ_DATABASE: materialize
         MZ_SCHEMA: public
         MZ_CLUSTER: default
         DBT_PROJECT_FOLDER: ${{ env.DBT_PROJECT_FOLDER }}
 ```

-The above will run the `dbt --version` command against a Materialize instance on every push to the `main` branch.
+The above will run the `dbt --version` command against your Materialize instance on every push to the `main` branch.

 To run on a pull request, change the `on` section to: